BrijeshKarra/Excel_Project_Job_Skills_and_Salary_Relationship/ReadMe.md

 ## Conclusion
 In this project, I analyzed job titles, salaries, locations, and key skills using advanced Excel features like Power Query, PivotTables, DAX, and charts.
 The analysis revealed correlations between multiple skills and higher salaries, regional salary variations, and identified must-have skills for anyone pursuing a career in data science.

+## Credits:
+The project was inspired by the online course [Excel for Data Analytics - Full Course for Beginners](https://www.lukebarousse.com/excel) by [Luke Barousse](https://github.com/lukebarousse).